[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 The company (through its directors and shareholders) can make the decision to start the winding up process.
 However, the creditors now can have the final say in who should be appointed as the liquidator of the company.

-This voluntary winding up process is known as a creditors voluntary winding up or creditors voluntary liquidation.
 The creditors have the ultimate say in the identity of the liquidator as the liquidator has the important role of taking control of the assets of the wound up company, selling the assets and then trying to maximise the distribution of the proceeds to the creditors.
 Since the company is insolvent, it is very likely that the creditors would not be able to be paid in full.
 Therefore, their interests need to be protected.

 Court Process for Winding Up: Compulsory Winding Up